roshanasingh4/portfolio/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> Give credit to everyone who inspired your codebase.
-I would like to thank my peers and my Collaborators for their encouragment and support.
+I would like to appreciate [Microverse](https://microverse.org/) for providing the resource and the platform for us to be a professional full-stack developer.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>